L.A. Unified is supporting the social emotional learning development of the District’s earliest school learners

 The rollout in L.A.
 Unified aligns with efforts locally and statewide to integrate social emotional learning approaches to support student development and achievement.
 Nationally, the federal education law, Every Student Succeeds Act, also places a greater emphasis on academic aligned concepts that address “whole child” issues.

 “We are very excited to partner with L.A.
 Unified to provide teachers with access to the Sanford Harmony program as part of our nationwide effort to support student development and achievement,” said Dr. Michael R. Cunningham, Chancellor of the National University System, which includes National University.
 “The expanded adoption of Sanford Harmony at L.A.
-Unified represents a very significant milestone, and we are thrilled to be able to share this program, which is based on the vision and dedication of Mr. Denny Sanford.”
+Unified represents a very significant milestone, and we are thrilled to be able to share this program.”

 The Sanford Harmony program was developed and refined over more than five years by university researchers to reinforce positive peer interactions among children through a series of easy-to-integrate lesson plans that can take as little as 15 minutes a day.
 Initial research indicates improved academic performance, increased empathy and a more positive attitude towards school, as well as reductions in stereotyping and classroom aggression.

 Home to one largest schools of education in the country – the Sanford College of Education at National University – , the National University System is leading the nationwide dissemination of the program in coordination with school districts, individual schools as well as other university members of the Sanford Education Collaborative.
 The Sanford Harmony program has been embraced for use by private and public schools as well as after-school programs such as LA’s BEST.
-Sanford Harmony at National University – which includes professional development training, educational resources and other materials to support program implementation – is being provided at no charge to participating schools and organizations through a combination of sources, including donations from Mr. Sanford and National University.
+Sanford Harmony at National University – which includes professional development training, educational resources and other materials to support program implementation – is being provided at no charge to participating schools and organizations.

 About the Los Angeles Unified School District